-It is not uncommon for some or all kittens to be reabsorbed back into the body during the cat gestation period.
+It is not uncommon for some or all kittens to be reabsorbed back into the body during pregnancy.

 So the mother-to-be has been checked by the vet, and she is perfectly healthy and in the clear.
 Whew!
 Now you just need to know how to provide your pregnant cat the best prenatal care possible.

-Wet food and dry food or a combination of both are acceptable, just make sure they are of a good quality.
+Wet food and dry food or a combination of both are acceptable for cat pregnancy, just make sure they are of a good quality.

 Look for foods that contain meat as the first ingredient, as opposed to corn meal.
 Cats are "super carnivores" that require very high levels of protein to thrive.

 These foods are more expensive, but she will not need to eat as much of it, and there will be less litter box waste to have to clean.